Three Steps to Delicious

 In addition to the four egg whites you have saved, you will need two more.

 Beat your egg whites until soft peaks form, peaks that flop over.
-Then turn down the speed of your mixer, pay attention, and continue beating until stiff peaks form, peak that stay upright.
+Then turn down the speed of your mixer, pay attention, and continue beating until slightly stiffened peaks form, peak that just about stay upright.
 Don’t overbeat to the dry stage.
+Overbeating is the most common problem with making a souffle.
+If your meringue breaks into clumps, it is overbeaten.

 Fold about a fourth of the whites into your room temperature base to lighten it up a bit.
 You don’t have to be gentle here, just loosen up the base.
 Then gently fold in the remaining whites in a couple of batches, using a careful folding technique running the spatula through the eggs, scraping on the bottom, and gently turning the mixture upwards while rotating the bowl.